-Over the past few years, electric vehicles have gained a lot of popularity in the Asian market, and Filipinos are not far behind in adapting to this new, futuristic way of navigation.
+Over the past few years, electric vehicles have gained significant popularity in the Asian market, and Filipinos are not far behind in adapting to this new, futuristic mode of transportation.

-A while back, there were only a few EV options at disposal (that too expensive ones), and now we see the market flooded with budget EVs by mass-market brands, making sustainable driving a reality.
+A while back, there were only a few EV options available (and they were also expensive), and now we see the market flooded with budget EVs from mass-market brands, making sustainable driving a reality.
 All thanks to the rising fuel prices and government incentives & initiatives, more and more Filipinos are making EVs their next purchase.

 However, this new emerging automotive market has given birth to many supporting businesses, one of which is EV insurance.
 In this article, we’ll be discussing EV ownership and insurance in the Philippines.
 Thus, giving you a deep dive into the world of driving electric and how to stay protected via insurance.